bshredder/gene-sequencer/README.md

         // default constructor
         ChromosomePair();

-        // outputs genotype which is each dominant allele in each gene void AnalyzeGenotype();
+        // outputs pheonotype which is each dominant allele in each gene void 	AnalyzePhenotype();

         // configures this chromosome with data from filestream \'ifs\' void    InputFromFile(ifstream& ifs);